kaavyyaashri/kaavyyaashri/README.md

 ### Things I've Actually Built

+**🤖 Industry Job Search Automation Bot**
+Got tired of refreshing LinkedIn and several websites at midnight.
+Built a bot to automate job search queries, filter listings, and surface relevant roles.

+**⚡ HPC Cluster Management @ Texas State**
+Wrote utilization and monitoring scripts to track how researchers across departments were using HPC clusters, maintained resource usage logs, and became the unofficial "how do I run this on the cluster?" person for half the building.

 **🧠 Multimodal Emotion Recognition for Children with ASD** *(IEEE UEMCON 2025)*
 My MS thesis.
 A deep learning pipeline that combines facial cues and environmental context to help identify emotional states in children with autism.
 Published and presented.
 Yes, I talked to a room full of engineers about feelings.
 Would do it again.

-**⚡ HPC Cluster Management @ Texas State**
-Wrote utilization and monitoring scripts to track how researchers across departments were using HPC clusters, maintained resource usage logs, and became the unofficial "how do I run this on the cluster?" person for half the building.

-**🤖 Industry Job Search Automation Bot**
-Got tired of refreshing LinkedIn and several websites at midnight.
-Built a bot to automate job search queries, filter listings, and surface relevant roles.
+---

+### Case Studies Coming soon...

 ---